Best Bone Marrow Transplant Treatment in India

 Prognosis

-The prognosis of a bone marrow transplant depends on the following:
+The prognosis of a stem cell transplantation in India depends on the following:

 • Type of transplant